AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - You can remove a halo colour by pressing <Keys.SoftKey>Remove Halo</Keys.SoftKey> at step 4.
 - You can also set legends on markers using the <Keys.SoftKey>Set Legend</Keys.SoftKey> button.
-- You can set a halo colour for a **Wait for Go** trigger by tapping on it at step 2.
+- You can set a halo colour for a <strong>Wait for Go</strong> trigger by tapping on it at step 2.

 ### Snap options